An $\widetilde{\mathcal{O}}(m/\varepsilon^{3.5})$-Cost Algorithm for Semidefinite Programs with Diagonal Constraints: Analysis of our Proposed Algorithm

 \subsection{Properties of Estimators}

-Since we have an inner loop in \cref{alg-new} with estimated quantities, it is crucial for the convergence that these estimators have a small bias and variance.
+Since we have an inner loop in Algorithm~\ref{alg-new} with estimated quantities, it is crucial for the convergence that these estimators have a small bias and variance.
 In this section we show that this is indeed the case.
-We first prove two technical results which we apply in proving properties of $\widehat{\theta}_1$ and $\widehat{\theta}_2$, and subsequently those of the overall estimator $\widehat{\theta}$.
+We first prove two technical results about the functions $\polyg$ and $\jl$ which are ``building blocks'' of our estimators.
+We then apply these results in proving properties of $\widehat{\theta}_1$ and $\widehat{\theta}_2$, and subsequently those of the overall estimator $\widehat{\theta}$.